Mvhd/learning_python/README.md

 # learning_python
-**All learning process was pushed to github and example codes copied directly/lifted from [Python Tutirial Dot Net](https://www.pythontutorial.net/)**
+**All learning process was pushed to github and example codes copied directly/lifted from [Python Tutorial Dot Net](https://www.pythontutorial.net/)**